 Whether you tailgate year-round or just a select number of events, most would agree that when you think “tailgating” you think “football”.
 Far more people tailgate at college and NFL stadiums than any other sport.
-So, if football season is considered tailgate season, now is the perfect time for upgrading your gear.
-Here’s some tailgate products buying tips as you prepare for the new tailgate season!
+So, if football season is considered tailgate season, spring and summer are the perfect time to upgrade your gear.
+Here’s some tailgate products buying tips as you prepare for the new tailgate season.

 Because the products we use to go tailgating are so versatile and can cross over into many other activities such as hunting, fishing, camping, going to the beach or the lake, etc., much of the tailgate gear is lumped into these categories as well.
 It is very rare that a manufacturer of a tailgating product will produce it so that it only can be used for tailgating and nothing else.

 If you can afford to invest in new tailgating gear now, you will be thankful come football season for numerous reasons.
 It’s akin to getting your Christmas shopping done weeks before the holiday.
 Also, you can take your time in researching different products and will not feel rushed and panicked that you have to find a replacement because the game is next weekend.

 Last, you’ll save money because we all know supply and demand drive price.
 Once inventory starts to dwindle at the end of summer, those prices will undoubtedly start rising.
-The only drawback to tailgate shopping in the spring?
+The only drawback to tailgate shopping in the spring or summer?
 You must find a place to store it all until you break it out in the parking lot.
 The positive side?
 You get to play with your new tailgating toys all summer long.

 How do you know what needs to be replaced or repaired before football season?
 The simplest answer is to use your memory and think back to your last tailgate party.
 Was everything functioning properly?
 Did something break during the season and you just put up with it not working properly until the season ended?
-Those are the items that need replacing immediately and there is no better time than the spring to do it.
+Those are the items that need replacing immediately and now is the time to do it.